 The largest city in Canada and the capital of Ontario, Toronto is home to millions of people of all backgrounds, faiths, and races.
 It’s also the headquarters for thousands of architecture and design studios.
 From regional firms to international powerhouses, the scene is innovative and healthy.
-We rounded up 25 top studios working across sector, some award-winning and internationally recognized but others smaller and more locally focused.
+We rounded up 25 top studios working across sectors, some award-winning and internationally recognized but others smaller and more locally focused.
 Their projects are based in and near the limits of Toronto and its suburbs — or across the globe in Hong Kong, Istanbul, and Chile.
 Throughout, we found architects and designers focused on creating unique, thoughtful, and sustainable spaces, environments, and experiences.
 Collectively, these 25 practices are helping to build Toronto and the world.

 Founded in 1987 by Bruce Kuwabara, Marianne McKenna, and Shirley Blumberg, KPMB Architects now comprises 130 professionals working across sectors, mostly in Canada and the United States.
 Including museums, universities, offices, libraries, performing arts centers, and healthcare facilities, the firm’s work has been honored with over 400 awards.
 The design for their own offices in Toronto focuses on abundant natural light, plentiful collaboration zones, views to the exterior, and a neutral palette including white oak and exposed concrete.

 BDP Quadrangle is the Canadian studio for BDP, a global architecture firm 1,300 people strong with 18 studios around the world and projects in four dozen countries.
 Quadrangle, with a 35-year history, joined BDP to form BDP Quadrangle in 2020.
 Their portfolio ranges from the jack-knifing, sculptural front façade of Abacus Lofts, to 60 Atlantic Avenue, the adaptive reuse of a 3-story 19th-century wine warehouse.